 A brownfield is a vacant or underutilized site where the threat of contamination has made redevelopment more complex.
 Brownfields come in all shapes and sizes.
 Common examples include abandoned manufacturing facilities, gas stations, and dry cleaners.

 Bringing brownfields back into active use benefits the community by reducing blight and vacancy, creating jobs and amenities, and reducing hazards to human health and the environment.
 Furthermore, brownfield redevelopment can limit sprawl and take development pressures off greenspace and agricultural land.

-2. The Brownfield Cleanup Revolving Loan Program
+Brownfield Cleanup Loan Program